Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 Tawa Naan | Plain Naan || How to Make Tawa Naan with step-by-step photos....

-Tawa Naan is the most popular bread in Pakistan, Traditionally naan is cooked in a tandoor (hot clay oven) But I find at home tawa naan is much easier to make, Tawa naan turns out soft and tastes great hassle-free with no tandoor or no stove is needed.
+Tawa Naan is the most popular bread in Pakistan.
+Traditionally, naan is cooked in a tandoor (hot clay oven), but I find that at home, tawa naan is much easier to make.
+Tawa naan turns out soft and tastes great, hassle-free, with no tandoor or stove needed.

 tawa-naan-recipe